colorlessenergy/colorlessenergy.github.io/_projects/productivity.md

 ### 📜 stats

-Task completion is tracked by day on a streak chart.

-When all tasks are completed for a day a circle is filled in.
+When all task for a day is completed a day is filled in on the calendar.

 ![streak chart]({{ site.baseurl }}/images/productivity-streak.png "streak chart")

-Clicking on a filled in circle shows all tasks finished on that day.
+Clicking on a filled in square shows all tasks completed on that day.

 ![previous tasks]({{ site.baseurl }}/images/productivity-previous-tasks.png "previous tasks")